 Things get very strange with these prosecutors.

-But uh it looks like tomorrow he may try to indict a Trump executive for using a company car.
+But it looks like tomorrow he may try to indict a Trump executive for using a company car.

 This is a district attorney who has a government car and a driver.

-Look, this is this is so common.
+Look, this is so common.

 Probably almost every company in New York is guilty in some way, shape, matter, or form.